mfranzke/datalist-polyfill/README.md

 *	Implements the [WAI-ARIA design pattern](https://www.w3.org/TR/wai-aria-practices/)

 ## Core concepts
-The plugin was designed with the following concepts kept in mind:
+The polyfill was designed with the following concepts kept in mind:

 *	dependency-free
 *	Supporting DOM changes by event delegation and MutationObserver